MrBIMC/MaterialSeekBarPreference/README.md

         app:msbp_minValue="-2000"

         app:msbp_view_title="SeekBarPreferenceView Example"
-        app:msbp_view_summary="As you can see, view uses a bit different xml-attributes for some things"/> app:msbp_view_enabled="false"
+        app:msbp_view_summary="As you can see, view uses a bit different xml-attributes for some things" app:msbp_view_enabled="false"
         app:msbp_view_defaultValue="0" />
 ```